The Best Things to Do in Builth Wells

 If you live in the area or are planning a Mid-Wales break, it's worth taking a look at what’s on at the Erwood Station Gallery!

-7. Buffalo Bill’s Redwoods at Groe Park
+8. Visit Buffalo Bill’s Redwoods at Groe Park

 Around Groe Park in Builth Wells are four extra special trees.
 These giant redwoods (sequoias) were planted over a hundred years ago in 1903 to commemorate Buffalo Bill’s visit to Wales.

 Buffalo Bill (William Frederick Cody) was an American scout, bison hunter and showman.
-He received the medal of honour for his actions during the civil war.
+He received the Medal of Honour for his actions during the Civil War.
 He was also a character of legend – much was created by his own hand.
-In 1883 he founded Buffalo Bill’s Wild West, a travelling show – featuring outlandish, adventurous stories from the old (pre-civil war) west.
+In 1883, he founded Buffalo Bill’s Wild West, a travelling show featuring outlandish, adventurous stories from the old (pre-Civil War) west.

-It was showmen like Buffalo Bill that helped shape our modern image of the American West and western genre.
+It was showmen like Buffalo Bill that helped shape our modern image of the American West and the western genre.

-Wandering through Groe Park and beneath the branches Bill’s redwoods is a more relaxing way to experience the wild west.
+Wandering through Groe Park and beneath the branches of Bill’s redwoods is a more relaxing way to experience the wild west.

 There is a long-stay car park located at Groe Park, meaning you can enjoy a long and relaxing walk or picnic in the park.

-8. Explore The Wye Valley
+9. Explore The Wye Valley

-The Wye Valley is one of the most pretty, sublime and poetically inspiring places in Britain and its breath-taking landscape has been admired for a long time.
+The Wye Valley is one of the most pretty, sublime and poetically inspiring places in Britain, and its breath-taking landscape has been admired for a long time.
 Officially classified as an Area of Outstanding Natural Beauty (AONB), the Wye Valley straddles the border between England and Wales.

 The Wye Valley is home to part of the meandering River Wye, which stretches for 150miles, and is so beautiful that it influenced the founders of the Romantic literary movement in the 18th Century – William Wordsworth and Samuel Coleridge Taylor.
 You’ll soon see why when laying your eyes upon the dramatic limestone gorges and lush native woodland.